MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepRunTaskSequence.md

 ## SYNOPSIS

-Use this cmdlet to create the task sequence step **Run Task Sequence**.
+Create a **Run Task Sequence** step, which you can add to a task sequence.

 ## SYNTAX